ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 ### <a id="embedded-user-agent-introduction"></a> Introduction

-AppAuth for iOS follows the best current practices (BCP) outlined in RFC 8252, and calls for an external user-agent to initiate the authorization request.
-Doing so provides both usability and security benefits: the browser existing authentication state can be shared, system-wide tools (like password managers) could be utilized to provide a consistent user experience, and the user's credentials are not exposed to the app.
+AppAuth for iOS follows the best current practices (BCPs) outlined in RFC 8252, and calls for an external user-agent to initiate the authorization request.
+Doing so provides both usability and security benefits: the browser existing authentication state can be shared, system-wide tools (like password managers) can be utilized to provide a consistent user experience, and the user's credentials are not exposed to the app.

-There are some limitations and downsides associated with this strategy.
+There are some limitations and negative aspects associated with this strategy.
 Sharing session information with the in-app browser tabs is not always readily available in iOS.
 In addition, in iOS 11+, the user is informed about starting a non-private browser session in the app via a dialog box that necessitates an extra input from the user.
 In addition to that, the external user-agents provide limited options for blending the authentication web page into the app's general design.

 Potentially, apps could share the user's authentication state directly, not relying on its persistence in the system browser.
-For example, collecting the user's credentials via an embedded user-agent and performing authentication from inside the app code would allow for reusing existing web authentication methods, and provide access to the session cookies.
+For example, collecting the user's credentials via an embedded user-agent and performing authentication from inside the app code would allow for reusing existing web authentication methods and provide access to the session cookies.
 In addition, embedding a browser in the app would help with seamless integration of the authentication UI.
-This approach, however, is strongly discouraged by the BCP.
+This approach, however, is strongly discouraged by the BCPs.

- In regard to the security and privacy considerations, the BCP are mostly written with the third-party clients in mind.
+ In regard to the security and privacy considerations, the BCPs are mostly written with the third-party clients in mind.

 > You can think of the first two parties as ones being bound by a contract.
 For example, in OAuth 2.0 terms, the first two are represented by the resource owner and the system providing access to their resources—the authorization server and the resource server.
 The client software arrives later on the scene and, unless it is directly controlled by the authorization system, is the third party, which is not a subject to the contract.

 Third-party apps belong to security domains separate from the one where the user's identity is being maintained.
 Providing the user's credentials to a third-party app as the means for verifying user's identity would allow the third-party to access resources that it does not manage, and should only be able to utilize with the user's consent.
 In order for the user's identity and its authentication status to be shared across the trust boundary, a trusted communication channel needs to be established between the Identity Provider (IdP) and the third-party software.
 This could be done with the help of various federation protocols, which employ digital signing and encryption for setting trusted relationships.
 With this federation in place, a user can authenticate to an IdP with an external system tool like a browser, which the third party has no control of.
 Then, the user's identity is confirmed to the third-party app with the means provided by the trusted relationship.

 In the case of OAuth 2.0 clients, federation could be implemented with policies defined in the [OpenID Connect](https://openid.net/connect/) (OIDC) standard, which extends the OAuth 2.0 framework.
 The OIDC layer allows communication of user's identity via an [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken), which contains information about the user's authentication.
-Sharing this information with another app by itself does not let the other app authenticate the user to the authorization server via a back-channel.
+Sharing this information with another app by itself does not let the other app authenticate the user to the authorization server via a back channel.
 An additional protocol needs to be adopted by the client and by the authorization server to enable such authentication with the means of an ID Token.
 Currently, there is only a draft for [OpenID Connect Native SSO for Mobile Apps](https://openid.net/specs/openid-connect-native-sso-1_0.html), which describes additional specifications and their use for allowing a mobile app to share the identity/authentication info with another mobile app issued by the same vendor (but not necessarily by the company hosting the authorization server).

 > It is also possible that there is no need for federating identity, and all the client software needs is authorization from the user to access protected resources on their behalf.
 In that case, authenticating the user _to the client_ against their identity manged by the OIDC Provider may be omitted.
 The need for SSO, however, may remain.